Paris to Brussels by train Paris to Brussels by train

 Summary

-Brussels is a key rail hub in Europe, anchored by its three main stations: Midi, Central, and North.
+Brussels, the capital of Belgium, is centrally located in Western Europe and is renowned as one of the most multicultural cities in the world.
+As a key rail hub in Europe, it is anchored by its three main stations: Midi, Central, and North.
 Brussels Midi serves as the primary station for international travel, Brussels Central connects visitors to the historic center, and Brussels North completes this critical network.
 Together, these stations form the core of the city’s transport system.

 Managed by STIB/MIVB, Brussels’ public transit network includes metro, tram, and bus services, ensuring extensive connectivity across the city.
 For those looking for alternative options, the Villo! bike-sharing program offers an eco-friendly way to get around.